 Advertising with Local Life

-Local councils, schools and colleges, and a wide range of local, regional and national advertisers choose to advertise in Local Life’s four magazines, because they know how popular and how widely read Local Life is in the Lancashire area.
+Local councils, schools and colleges, and a wide range of local, regional and national advertisers choose to advertise in Local Life’s five magazines, because they know how popular and how widely read Local Life is in the Lancashire area.

 We consistently produce quality magazines to gain the trust and respect of our readers, and the strength of that relationship directly benefits advertisers.
 Our magazines are mostly retained long after the initial read, which means that your advertising is still working hard when much other local print media has been consigned to the recycling bin.